jangsubong/MakingProgramUsingGo/README.md

 ### Question
 Hello, professor.
 In the ScanDir function, how do I add an additional Modir() value to the namesizeFiles variable without modification?
 File name is "Files_Remove.go"
+ * I solved it!
+Thank you // A separate slice of "time.Time" type could be declared and added by saving the values of info.ModTime.